Understanding Behavioral Healthcare Coverage in Ohio

 Recent Changes to Healthcare Coverage in Ohio

 However, Teresa also emphasizes the critical role of consumer advocacy: “The whole system around enforcement is based on consumer complaints.
 So if we don’t complain about what’s happening, then we don’t create a record of what’s broken.”
-Actively engaging with insurance companies, advocating for one’s self, and filing complaints when necessary are crucial steps in ensuring access to quality mental healthcare.
+Actively engaging with insurance companies, advocating for one’s self, and filing complaints when necessary are crucial steps in ensuring access to quality substance use and mental healthcare.
 It’s essential for individuals to be their own advocates when it comes to accessing mental health care.
 “If you’re not getting the coverage you need, don’t be afraid to fight for it.
 There are resources out there to help you navigate this process.”

-Understanding healthcare coverage – especially behavioral health coverage – is essential for anyone seeking mental health or addiction services, or seeking it for their family members.
+Understanding healthcare coverage – especially behavioral health coverage – is essential for anyone seeking mental health or substance use services, or seeking it for their family members.
 With the recent changes in Ohio’s healthcare system there is hope for better access to care, but individuals must remain vigilant about their coverage.
 By staying informed and knowing your rights under parity laws, you can better navigate the complexities of healthcare coverage and ensure that you receive the care you need.

 OneEighty Resources